Get answers to your health care coverage questions.

 - What if I get divorced?

-- If you get divorced or experience another qualifying life event (including moving to a new state, certain changes in your income, and marriage), you may be eligible to obtain health care coverage through Access Health CT during a Special Enrollment Period outside of the open enrollment period.
+- If you get divorced or experience another special enrollment qualifying event (including moving to a new state, certain changes in your income, and losing your current coverage), you may be eligible to obtain health care coverage through Access Health CT during a special enrollment period outside of the open enrollment period.
 Talk to an Access Health CT representative if you would like more information about this.

 If you have employer-sponsored coverage through your former spouse, you may also be able to purchase federal or state COBRA continuation coverage for a limited time.
-If you buy COBRA continuation coverage, you would not be eligible for premium tax credits or help with out-of-pocket costs.
+If you buy COBRA continuation coverage and your employer continues to contribute toward such policy, you may not be eligible for premium tax credits or cost sharing reduction plans.
+If your employer stops contributing to such coverage, it may become “unaffordable” which may allow you to qualify for premium tax credits.

 - What is the age limit for keeping my child on my plan?